Search by category, archive or keyword

 - Physical Dependence – Building a higher tolerance and requiring more drugs or alcohol to achieve the same effects; Needing substances in the morning to feel normal, often referred to as a straightener; Feeling the effects of withdrawal as the result of not having enough or the substance they are dependent on.

-- Taking drugs or alcohol in larger amounts and for more extended periods of time than intended
+- Taking drugs or alcohol in larger amounts and for more extended periods than intended

 - Inability to reduce the amount and frequency of use; unable to stop